Forest Practices Rules and Board Manual Guidelines

 The Forest Practices Board Manual is an advisory technical supplement to the Forest Practices Rules (Title 222 WAC).
 The board manual is arranged by subject matter by section.

 You can download or view the Forest Practices Board Manual or review by sections.

 Leading up to the historic Forest Practices Habitat Conservation Plan was the Forest and Fish Report.
 Issued in 1999, the document was produced by a collaboration of tribes, forest landowners, local governments, environmental groups, and others.
 These diverse stakeholders outlined several ways to protect water quality and aquatic and riparian-dependent species on non-federal forestlands in Washington.

 The Report identified four goals:

-- Provide compliance with the federal Endangered Species Act for aquatic and riparian-dependant species on state and private forestlands
+Provide compliance with the federal Endangered Species Act for aquatic and riparian-dependent species on state and private forestlands

 The Forests and Fish Law

 Following the release of the Forests and Fish Report was passage and enactment of the state’s Salmon Recovery Act of 1999 (sometimes called the ‘Forests and Fish Law’).
 This act directed the adoption of the goals of the Forests and Fish Report into the State Forest Practices Rules.
 Those rules are guided by the state’s Forest Practices Board, which set standards for timber harvests, pre-commercial thinning, road construction, and other forest practices on millions of acres of public and private forestland.